jteppinette/amp/README.md

 ## Development

 After the steps listed above in the _Initialize Environment_ section have been completed, then you can begin to develop the application.
-Developing or maintaining this application is as simple as editing the many views, template, models and etc.. files listed under the app-server directory.
+Developing or maintaining this application is as simple as editing the many views, templates, models, and utility files listed under the app-server directory.
 After you have made a change, it is necessary to run `sudo service apache2 restart` to restart the Django server.
 This restart will force a reloading of the necessary Python assets and will make your new changes available on the next page refresh.